2ez4ai/2ez4ai.github.io/_posts/2021-01-11-soft_q_learning.md

 $$\tag*{$\blacksquare$}$$

+Theorem 2 actually sheds light on how we update our $Q$ function, which will be introduced in next section.

 ## 3.4.
 Soft Value Iteration

 So far we have shown the optimality of soft policy (*Theorem 1*) and soft $Q$ function *(Theorem 2)*.
 However, we still need a rule to learn the function.
 Specifically, we mainly focus on the update rule of $Q$ function as the policy and value function both are defined by $Q$ function.
 To this end, the author provides the following theorem.

 **Theorem 3.** The iteration